sonriddrz/neo4j-data-migrations/README.md

 `neo4j-data-migrate --setup`

 This will add a `datamigrations` directory to the current working directory.
-Inside, a `sample` app directory is added with an example migration script.

 A connection is made to the neo4j database by means of the driver from the `neo4j-driver`.
 The configuration is stored in `datamigrations/configuration.js`.